 4.1.
 Where the issue is resolved within the current regulatory text:

 The agreed interpretation of the Regulation shall be implemented and Approval Authorities may issue approvals immediately.
-The agreed interpretation shall be communicated to the Approval Authorities and to the relevant subsidiary Working Party forthwith.
+The Approval Authorities concerned shall communicate the agreed interpretation to the other Approval Authorities and to the relevant subsidiary Working Party forthwith.